kubevirt/project-infra/github/ci/README.md

 localhost ansible_connection=local
 ```

-The master itself has no executors.
+The `[jenkins-master]` itself has no executors.
 It will not run any jobs.
 If you want to
 build also on master, it is possible to add the master to the
 `[jenkins-slaves]` section.
 Then the swarm plugin will register the master node
 as a slave too.
 Optionally it is possible to use the `labels` variable to
 assign labels to jenkins nodes.
 In the example above slave0 would get the
-labels `windows` and `test1` attached.
+labels `windows` and `test1` attached. `[prow]` will use your local openshift
+credentials and deploy prow on the configured cluster.

 Provision your machines: